 Instruct the editor to change 6.3.19.1.4 as follows:

-When the Key Type is Group, IGTK, or BIGTK, and the key matches the corresponding existing GTK, IGTK, or BIGTK, installed as a result of exiting WNM sleep mode (see 11.2.3.16.1 (WNM sleep mode capability)), if any, or matches the existing GTK or IGTK installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) receipt of this primitive shall have no effect.
+When the Key Type is Group, IGTK, BIGTK, or WIGTK, and the key matches the corresponding existing GTK, IGTK, BIGTK, or WIGTK, installed as a result of exiting WNM sleep mode (see 11.2.3.16.1 (WNM sleep mode capability)), if any, or matches the existing GTK or IGTK installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) receipt of this primitive shall have no effect.
 Otherwise, receipt of this primitive causes the MAC to apply the keys as follows, subject to the MLME-SETPROTECTION.request primitive:

 ...